Baptism of James VI: Darnley and Bothwell

 Mary was said to have built a passage between the Great Hall and Palace for the baptism.

 James's father, Lord Darnley, was estranged from the Queen.
-Mary and Bothwell were said to had him moved from William Bell's house in Stirling to an obscure lodging in the castle on 5 December.
+Mary and Bothwell were said to have had him moved from William Bell's house in Stirling to an obscure lodging in the castle on 5 December.
 He stayed privately in the castle and did not attend the events, and the French diplomat Philibert du Croc (who represented the Duke of Savoy for the occasion) was instructed not to speak to him by Charles IX.
 On the day of the baptism du Croc sent a message to Darnley that if he came to his room, he would exit by the other door.

 According to the accusations against Mary known as the "Book of Articles" or "Hay's Articles", she had ordered a passage to be built between her chamber in the "new work" or palace to the Great Hall where Bothwell lodged.
 Her building work was unfinished.
 This "passage" was later replaced by the neo-gothic bridge between the palace and great hall.